kneerunjun/aquascape-minder/docs/index.md

 While aquarists would argue that this is not much of a task switching off / on certain accessories of the aquariums at any time during the day, automation systems allow you a chance to monitor higher parameters taking control of the drudgery of keeping a schedule clock of the aquarium.
 One may realize how vital this is when away from the aquarium.

 > Don't you want someone to tend your aqua-pets while you are on your vacation ?
 Would you trust someone else's approximation of food and put the habits of your pets at stake ?

+- __One__ is , it leaves the repetitive precision controlled tasks to the microprocessor (RPi in this case) and sets you free from having to keep a track of the sensitive schedule.
+You can leave your home WiFi ON and this would mean the system smoothly controls all electrical equipment as per the schedule.
+Setting the schedule is also an one time activity from either your android or your desktop.

+- __Two__ is you have a remote handle / track of the electrical accessories and can even alter the schedule, force a restart on the system.
+Incase of emergency you can switch to manual mode and hijack control from the microprocessor.
+Casein - you know when to switch ON / OFF which accessory.
+Upon restart , the system then picks up internet local time and resumes the schedule from where it had left / crashed